Dane County Bar Association Worthy Causes Grants Available for 2019

 Community Immigration Law Center for the purchase of a Microsoft Surface Pro for staff attorney use.

 Catholic Multicultural Center for translating and printing materials in several different languages and supplies for outreach initiatives and workshops.

 Madison College Paralegal Program to help with the cost for three “Ready, Set, Retirement!” programs, which educates public on rights and responsibilities under the law.

 Any organization interested in applying for funding should send its proposal to: Delivery of Legal Services Committee, Dane County Bar Association, P.O.
-Box 44008, Madison, WI 53704 or email the proposal to email@example.com by February 15, 2017.
+Box 44008, Madison, WI 53704 or email the proposal to firstname.lastname@example.org by February 15, 2019.
+All 2018 grant recipients should provide a report by Feb.
+15 regardless of application for 2019 funds.
 Email submissions in Word or PDF format are preferred.